ministryofjustice/manage-recalls-ui/README.md

 `npm run test`

+with coverage:

+`npm run test:coverage`

+Coverage stats will be output to stdout and /coverage

 ### Run integration tests

 The integration tests require redis, wiremock (fake-manage-recalls-api) and the service to be running.
 To start them run: